LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/extensions/cutadapt_extension.rst

 .. _cutadapt_extension:

+.. role:: comment

 ==============================
 Extension: Cutadapt parameters
 ==============================

 **Cutadapt** has a lot more parameters for searching.
 Here are some of them that you might use to optimise returning as many reads as possible while still removing any errors.

-This extension follows on from the tutorial on :ref:`demultiplexing<demultiplexing>` using the same data and software.
+This extension follows on from the tutorial on :ref:`demultiplexing <demultiplexing>` using the same data and software.

 Error tolerance
 ===============